Billing and Payment: For Parents and Families

-You will also receive email notifications alerting you to when tuition and fee bills are available online.
+You will also receive email notifications alerting you to when tuition bills are available online.

 Staying on top of deadlines, refunds, financial aid issues and more is important to your student’s success at New York University.
 Here are some of the most significant details as you approach the billing process.

-- Fees, Tuition, and Other Costs: Students are responsible for tuition and fees each semester and are charged for health insurance unless an online waiver is completed.
+- Tuition and Other Costs: Students are responsible for tuition and other student charges each semester and are charged for health insurance unless an online waiver is completed.